AadityaUoHyd/basicKeycloakDemo/README.md

+# basicKeycloakDemo
-# basicKeycloakDemo - A demo App for Securing my SpringBoot REST APIs with Keycloak (inmemory H2 DB is used for storing demo data).
+A demo App for Securing my SpringBoot REST APIs with Keycloak (inmemory H2 DB is used for storing demo data).

+# What is Keycloak used for?
+Keycloak is an open source Identity and Access Management solution aimed at modern applications and services.
+It makes easy Authentication & Authorization for apps with little to no code.
+Keycloak is developed in Java, and as of now this is WildFly community project, under Red Hat.
+Consider Keycloak, if you need SSO (Single Sign On) feature, i.e. Once logged-in to Keycloak, users don't have to login again to access a different application.
+Keycloak offers features such as SSO, Identity Brokering and Social Login, User Federation, Client Adapters, an Admin Console, and an Account Management Console, etc.

+# How to use?
-- First, download your suitable Keycloak server zip file from : https://www.keycloak.org/downloads and Run your keycloak server at bin folder after unzipping it with CMD#> standalone.bat -Djboss.http.port=8180
+First, download your suitable Keycloak server zip file from : https://www.keycloak.org/downloads and Run your keycloak server at bin folder after unzipping it with CMD#> standalone.bat -Djboss.http.port=8180

 OR

 spin it with Docker => docker run -p 8180:8180 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin jboss/keycloak -Dkeycloak.profile.feature.docker=enabled -b 0.0.0.0

-# Make sure keycloak server is running with given user settings before you run your code.
+# Make sure keycloak server is running with given user settings before you run your Java code.

 - Create a 'realm' inside Keycloak :- testing